hritu-analytics/consulting-project/README.md

 **If given more time and data, I would:**

-1. **Integrate actual project timesheets** — The current utilisation model uses monthly aggregates.
-Weekly or daily timesheet data would enable more precise bench-time analysis and faster intervention triggers.
+1. **Integrate actual project timesheets** — Weekly or daily data would enable more precise bench-time analysis and faster intervention triggers.
-2. **Build a demand forecasting model** — Using pipeline data (proposals in progress, signed LOIs, seasonal patterns) to predict utilisation 60–90 days out, enabling proactive staffing rather than reactive bench management.
+2. **Build a demand forecasting model** — Using pipeline data to predict utilisation 60–90 days out, enabling proactive staffing.
 3. **Add client-level profitability analysis** — Some clients may be systematically unprofitable across multiple engagements.
-A client P&L view would inform account strategy and pricing decisions.
-4. **Develop a real-time engagement health dashboard** — Combining scope tracking, margin monitoring, and satisfaction signals into a single Power BI dashboard refreshed weekly for partner reviews.
+4. **Develop a real-time engagement health dashboard** — Combining scope tracking, margin monitoring, and satisfaction signals into a Power BI dashboard for partner reviews.
-5. **Model the cost of attrition** — Underutilised consultants leave.
-Adding a retention risk layer would quantify the hidden cost of the utilisation gap beyond lost billable hours — including recruitment, training, and knowledge drain.
+5. **Model the cost of attrition** — Quantifying the hidden cost of the utilisation gap beyond lost billable hours.

-**Known data limitations:**
-- Dataset is synthetic (generated for portfolio purposes) — patterns are realistic but not derived from production data
-- Utilisation targets by level are estimated from industry benchmarks (Source Consulting Group, Kennedy Research)
-- Scope overrun calculations assume linear cost escalation; in practice, overrun cost curves are typically non-linear
-- Client satisfaction scores are modelled, not surveyed — a real firm would use NPS or structured feedback

 ---

 ## 👤 About

-Built by **Hrituparna das ** — aspiring data analyst targeting consulting and financial services.
+Built by **Hrituparna Das** — aspiring data analyst targeting consulting and financial services.
 This project demonstrates how data analysis translates directly into partner-level strategic decisions, not just operational reporting.

-📫 [hrituparna19@gmail.com] · 🔗 [LinkedIn] · 💻 [Portfolio]
+📫 [Your Email] · 🔗 [LinkedIn] · 💻 [Portfolio]